aalten77/WildfiresPilot/README.md

 ```
 python Combine_geojsons.py <directory_path_to_geojsons>
 ```
 After you have created the geojson, you can optionally view it in QGIS and edit the file to your needs.
 Relabel polygons as necessary.
+Use the IDAHO Layer QGIS Plugin to view the geojson layer on the TMS of your wildfire.
+To find your IDAHO layer check out this link and search for your CatlogImage: https://idaho.geobigdata.io/.

 ## Convert Geojson to Features
 This script is used to take the labelled geojson and convert to Numpy array containing the dataset of RSI features.
 You can also give it a zipped geojson if your remote repository doesn't have capacity for the raw geojson data.
 The Numpy arrays will be saved out to your specified output directory.